 Social Media – As yet, Serpstat hasn’t got on board with social media and, therefore, doesn’t draw data from these all-important platforms.

 Backlink Metrics – Frustratingly, Serpstat’s backlink metrics can, at times, be a little sluggish.

 We all like to have options and, if you decide that Serpstat doesn’t float your boar, there are some really good alternatives out there – here are some of the best ones:

-SEMrush – An online keyword and organic research tool, Boston based SEMrush is an all in one SEO suite used by five million people around the world.
+SEMrush – An online organic keywords and SEO research tool, Boston based SEMrush is an all in one SEO platform used by five million people around the world.
 Available in 18 languages, SEMrush costs between $99 and $399 per month.